froger-me/wp-packages-update-server/packages.md

-# WP Plugin Update Server - Packages - Developer documentation
+# WP Packages Update Server - Packages - Developer documentation
 (Looking for the main documentation page instead?
-[See here](https://github.com/froger-me/wp-plugin-update-server/blob/master/README.md))
+[See here](https://github.com/froger-me/wp-packages-update-server/blob/master/README.md))

-WP Plugin Update Server offers a series of functions, actions and filters for developers to use in their own plugins and themes to modify the behavior of the plugin when managing packages.
+WP Packages Update Server offers a series of functions, actions and filters for developers to use in their own plugins and themes to modify the behavior of the plugin when managing packages.

 * [Functions](#user-content-functions)
 	* [wppus_get_root_data_dir](#user-content-wppus_get_root_data_dir)